Deal with privacy breaches quickly

 Material privacy breaches

-Material privacy breaches involve a real risk of significant harm to an individual.
+Material privacy breaches are breaches that could create a real risk of significant harm to an individual.
 This includes bodily harm, humiliation, damage to reputation or relationships, loss of employment, identity theft, and financial loss.

 These types of breaches must be reported to the Office of the Privacy Commissioner of Canada (OPC) and to the Treasury Board of Canada Secretariat (TBS).